revagomes/website/designs/blog/protip-nko-quickstart.md

 <h2 id="deploy">Step 3.
 Deploy Your Server</h2>

 [Joyent](#joyent), [Heroku](#heroku), and [Linode](#linode) are
-providing free, private instances where you may deploy your code during the competition.
+providing free, private instances for you to deploy your code during the competition.

 The choice of service for your submission is up to you (kinda like Pokémon):